vuejs/docs/src/guide/class-and-style.md

 })
 ```

-You can learn more about component attribute inheritance in [Component Props](component-props.html#non-prop-attributes) section
+You can learn more about component attribute inheritance in [Component Props](component-props.html#non-prop-attributes) section.

 ## Binding Inline Styles